|

 }

 That is a basic version that demonstrates how to display custom property names and descriptions.
-In the sample code there is one enhancement provided.
+In the sample code, there is one enhancement provided.

-EnhancementThe default selection of the resource string is by the class name as string table name and the property name as the string definition.
-This can be superposed by using a .NET attribute.
+The default selection of the resource string is by the class name as string

-The attribute [GlobalizedProperty("Surname",Description="ADescription",
+The attribute GlobalizedPropertyAttribute

 Table="GlobalizedPropertyGrid.MyStringTable")]